romrawinjp/romrawinjp.github.io/content/artworks.md

 # Painting

-Picking up some brushes 🖌️ like Van Gogh! (or like yourself?)
-Started life-time for painting.
+Picking up some brushes! 🖌️ Started life-time for painting.

 ## Watercolor
 I almost forget how much I love to do watercolor since when I was a kid 😊.
 Glad I have time to do this.
 Understand how water flow is always mesmerizing, I should paint more often.